 Dexter R. Hamilton has been a member of the firm since 1993 and has experience handling complex litigation matters for major corporations, governmental organizations, and nonprofit entities.
 He is an experienced trial attorney and practices in the areas of commercial litigation, construction litigation, products liability, and toxic tort litigation.
 In 2005 and 2009, he won major jury trials in construction breach of contract disputes.
-Successfully co-chaired a legal malpractice trial in 2013.
+In 2013, he successfully co-chaired a legal malpractice trial and won a fraud verdict in a commercial dispute.
 He has been lead counsel in complex matters and has represented clients in state and federal courts in Pennsylvania, New Jersey, Virginia and North Carolina.

 Dexter also serves as general counsel for a health system and advises the organizations on a variety of matters including litigation, labor and employment, government regulations, contracts, internal investigations, and corporate governance.